Upcoming Lughnasadh class: 7.27.2022

 The Sun Card – Tarot Circle

-The Sun is the central deity of nearly every religion and spiritual practice on Earth!
-As we move through Lughnasadh Season, The Sun becomes a profound metaphor for us to explore our capacity, our magnanimity, our personal Gold.
+Obviously important to the symbolism of Summer, The Sun is the central deity of nearly every religion and spiritual practice on Earth!
+Consequently in Lughnasadh Season, The Sun becomes a profound metaphor for us to explore our capacity, our magnanimity, our personal Gold.
 As the ruling planet of Leo, the sign that over sees our entry into Lughnasadh, The Sun card can be a potent archetype to work with.

 **This class is now available for download for Patrons.** Join and get access here.